 How to Entertain Your Guests at a Rugby Award Ceremony

-When organising an end of season rugby-themed sports award, Christmas get-together or mid-season celebration of a milestone moment, you want everything to go to plan and your event entertainment to be perfect.
+When organising an end of season award ceremony, Christmas get-together or mid-season celebration of a milestone moment, you want everything to go to plan and your event entertainment to be perfect.

 Who is Funding Your Awards?

-Having their name engraved on awards or printed on banners around your venue and on stage is popular, while gift bags, raffles, competitions, auctions and giveaways all represent a chance for business to show off their brands, as well as ensuring your entertainment is sorted for your awards.
+A rugby award ceremony is a great opportunity to engage with local businesses.
+Depending on the size and stature of your award ceremony, some businesses will simply want to give back to community rugby, while others may expect something in return.
+Having their name engraved on awards or printed on banners around your venue and on stage is popular, while gift bags, raffles, competitions, auctions and giveaways all represent a chance for businesses to show off their brands.

 • Try of the Season